jaeman308/SpaceMan_Guess_the_PLanet/README.md

 - As a user I want to have a landing page that will show a space themed hangman game.
 - As a user I want to see clear instructions on how to play the game.
 - As a user I want to have input bubbles for the current guess of the word.
-- As a user I want to have a timer to know how long i have to guess.
 - As a user I want to see how many guesses I have left.
 - As a user I want to have a message saying either guess again you, won, or you lost.
 - As a user I want a hint of what word I'm guessing.